 Architects: Foster + Partners

-Located in Copenhagen this architectural jewel stands out among other structures in the neighborhood.
+Located in Copenhagen, this radical architecture jewel stands out among other structures in the neighborhood.

 The new headquarters of Ferring Pharmaceuticals is surrounded by the Baltic sea.

-The location gives building spectacular sunset views, that are best to view one the light reflects on glass facade and surrounding water.
+The location gives the building spectacular sunset views, that are best to view once the light reflects on the glass facade and surrounding water.